-The pandemic pushed the transformation of the enterprise networks to new limits.
+The pandemic pushed the transformation of enterprise networks to new limits.
 Over the last two years, the evolution of the network accelerated as increased demand collided with remote work, reliability pressures and new security threats.
 Those organizations already on their digital transformation journey came out more robust, more able to adapt and flex where necessary to take advantage of new ways to thrive.
 With IT infrastructure gaining a more prominent position in the minds of executives, management teams need to consider the challenges and opportunities of what rapid transformation really means for their business.

 Rapid network transformation at the physical layer